TomNisbet/nqsap-pcb/docs/_docs/build-03.md

 [![Third set of boards](../../assets/images/boards3-500.jpg "Third set of boards")](../../assets/images/boards3.jpg)

 The third batch of boards contained an updated A/B Register module, an updated IR/RC module, and the first boards for the ALU and Flags modules.
-The ALU and flags to round out the functionality and allow for programs that actually perform calculations and do conditional jumps.
+The ALU and flags round out the functionality and allow for programs that actually perform calculations and do conditional jumps.